GuttmanLab/chipdip-pipeline/README.md

     - `slurm`: for execution on a SLURM server
       - `jobs`: maximum number of jobs to submit at a time
       - `default-resources`
-        - `tmpdir`: used by Snakemake to set the `TMPDIR` environment variable for jobs; specifies the temporary file directory used by `sort` and `samtools sort` commands.
+        - `tmpdir`: used by Snakemake to set the `TMPDIR` environment variable for each job.
+This is relevant for rules in the pipeline that sort files using GNU `sort` or `samtools sort`, which may require a large amount of available temporary disk space.
 The value `/central/scratch/$USER` in the provided profile is appropriate for use on the Caltech HPC but may not be appropriate for all servers.
 Set to a location with sufficient free disk space.
           - Other potentially useful SLURM options that are not currently specified in the profile config (see [SLURM exectuor plugin documentation](https://github.com/snakemake/snakemake-executor-plugin-slurm/blob/main/docs/further.md)):
             - `slurm_partition: <string>`
             - `slurm_account: <string>`